romeerez/orchid-orm/docs/src/guide/migration-setup-and-overview.md

   // path to migrations directory migrationsPath?: string;

+  // prefix migration files with a serial number (default) or with a timestamp migrationId?: 'serial' | 'timestamp';

   // path to recurrent migrations directory
   // migrationsPath + '/recurrent' is the default